 Will this program cover all of the Common Core standards?

-Yes, Mindful Math will cover all of the Common Core standards for First Grade.
+Yes, Mindful Math will cover all of the Common Core standards for First Grade and Kindergarten within their 10 unit bundle.
 There will be lessons and activities to teach and practice each standard.

 While each standard will be covered, they may not provide enough practice for the particular needs of your class or students.
 You may choose to supplement as needed.